zhukovka/wix-style-react/README.md

 This project is currently still in initial development.
 It is advisable to be dependent on a specific version of this component for the time being.

 ### Test Kit
 This package comes with test-kits for the different components.
-Each component has a `<componentName>DriverFactory` method which exposes an api for the specific component.
-It will receive a component as an input (for now we only support Enzyme component wrapper), and returns an object which contains all API methods.
+Each component has a `<componentName>TestkitFactory` method which exposes an api for the specific component.
+It will receive a wrapper (for now we only support Enzyme wrapper) and component ID as an input , and returns an object which contains all API methods.

 For example: